-Maintaining its earlier predictions for the 2006 hurricane season, which started last Thursday, Colorado State's forecast for the 2006 hurricane season sees 17 named storms, nine hurricanes and five intense hurricanes (Saffir/Simpson Category 3-4-5) with sustained winds of 111 mph or greater.
+Maintaining its earlier predictions for the 2006 hurricane season, which starts Thursday, Colorado State’s forecast for the 2006 hurricane season sees 17 named storms, nine hurricanes and five intense hurricanes (Saffir/Simpson Category 3-4-5) with sustained winds of 111 mph or greater.
 The forecasters noted that long-term averages for activity are 9.6 named storms, 5.9 hurricanes and 2.3 intense hurricanes per year.
 The season traditionally ends Nov.
 30.

 In comparison, the devastating 2005 season witnessed 27 named storms, 15 hurricanes and seven intense hurricanes.
 As of the Minerals Management Service’s latest report May 3, a total of 1.295 Bcf/d was still offline in the Gulf of Mexico from Hurricanes Katrina, Rita and Wilma in 2005.
 Since Aug.
 26, 2005, a total of 748.9 Bcf production has been lost due to the storms.
 The 2005 season was unusually destructive because of favorable broad-scale Atlantic upper-air steering currents that caused so many hurricanes to come ashore, Gray said.

 The Colorado State team’s assessment of an active season is in line with that of the National Oceanic and Atmospheric Administration (NOAA), which released its updated forecast last week (see Daily GPI, May 23).
 NOAA is predicting 13 to 16 named storms, with eight to 10 becoming hurricanes, of which four to six could become major hurricanes of Category 3 strength or higher.